Though these issues are usually the fault of the local government, bringing a lawsuit against them or anyone they employ is difficult.

 St. Louis Auto Accident Attorney

-St. Louis auto accident attorney Christopher Hoffmann has more than 20 years of experience in personal injury law.
+St. Louis auto accident attorney Christopher Hoffmann has 25 years of experience in personal injury law.
 No matter what type of auto accident you were injured in, we can help you to recover the maximum compensation for the damages you have incurred.
 We have litigated and negotiated numerous successful cases in the past and possess the skills required to protect your interests as well.